tillitis/tkey-verification/README.md

-`tkey-verification remote-sign` is run on the provisioning workstation to retrieve the Unique Device Identifier (UDI), load the signer, and retrieve the public key.
-It sends it to the signing service above for a signature.
+`tkey-verification remote-sign` is run on the provisioning workstation to retrieve the Unique Device Identifier (UDI), load the signer, and retrieve the public key from the TKey.
+It sends the UDI and public key to the signing service above for a signature.

-`tkey-verification remote-sign` currently outputs a file in a directory `signatures/` which is named after the Unique Device Identifier (in hex), so something like `signatures/0133704100000015` and contains something like:
+The remote signing server outputs a file in a directory `signatures/` which is named after the Unique Device Identifier (in hex), so something like `signatures/0133704100000015` and contains something
+like:

 ```
 {